jamwaffles/zinc-apa106/README.md

 This project is a scratchpad for developing control software for the APA106 serially controllable LED in Rust.

-It currently depends on a weird local build of Zinc so is probably not out-of-the-box buildable right now.
-That should change when [my pull request adding SPI support](https://github.com/hackndev/zinc/pull/401) is merged into the main Zinc project.

 ## APA106 timing

 The APA106 is similar to the WS2812 in that is uses a single wire, timing-based bus to operate, however the timings are slightly different.
 Cycle time is 1.71us per bit, and a 1 or 0 is dictated by the duty cycle as below: